New Vernon, New Jersey: Historic district

-The New Vernon Historic District is a 46 acre historic district located along Lee's Hill, Village, Mill Brook and Glen Alpin Roads in the community.
+The New Vernon Historic District is a 46 acre historic district located along Lee's Hill, Village, Mill Brook and Glen Alpin roads in the community.
 It was added to the National Register of Historic Places on July 8, 1982, for its significance in architecture and exploration/settlement.
 The district has 24 contributing buildings.
 The First Presbyterian Church of New Vernon was built in 1833 and features Federal and Gothic Revival styles.
 The church manse is a brick house built in the 1930s with Tudor architecture.
 The church education building is also built of brick and features a tower and spire.
 The contributing Tunis–Ellicks House is home to the Harding Township Historical Society.

+Geography

+New Vernon is in southeastern Morris County, in central Harding Township.
+It is bordered to the east by unincorporated Green Village.
+Morristown, the county seat, is 4 mi to the north, and Basking Ridge is the same distance to the southwest.

+According to the U.S. Census Bureau, the New Vernon CDP has a total area of 3.57 sqmi, of which 0.01 sqmi, or 0.34%, are water.
+The community sits on a hill which drains in all directions to Great Brook, which flows through the Great Swamp National Wildlife Refuge along the southern edge of the community.
+New Vernon is within the Passaic River watershed.

 Demographics

+New Vernon was first listed as a census-designated place prior to the 2020 United States census.

 Notable people

 People who were born in, residents of, or otherwise closely associated with New Vernon include: